-During 2019-20 we examined the financial sustainability of each Council in Wales.
-In Merthyr Tydfil County Borough Council, we concluded that despite a higher than expected settlement, the Council's financial position is still challenging, and failure to deliver to budget or make planned savings risks depleting reserves to a low level.
-The report can be viewed here.
+During 2019-20 we examined the financial sustainability of each council in Wales.
+For Caerphilly County Borough Council, we concluded that the Council has a strong financial position, with an increasingly high level of usable reserves, a relatively stable level of borrowing, and significant budget underspends in recent years.
+The full report can be viewed here.